-If you need a quote for a custom size Panoramic Sukkah, please contact us!
+If you need a quote for custom-size Panoramic Sukkah Walls, please contact us!

 A regional center of Jewish culture since the sixteenth century, Medzhybizh is best known as the court and final resting place of Rabbi Yisra’el ben Eliezer – the Ba’al Shem Tov – founder of chassidut.
-While the original eighteenth-century structure was torn down by the Nazis and used for firewood, the Ba’al Shem Tov Shul and Beit Midrash has been lovingly rebuilt by the Ohalei Tzadkim organization to original specifications on its original site, using historically accurate materials, tools and building techniques.
+While the original eighteenth-century structure was torn down by the Nazis and used for firewood, the Ba’al Shem Tov Shul and Beit Midrash were restored by Ohalei Tzadikim.
+Lovingly rebuilt to original specifications on its original site, Ohalei Tzadikim used historically accurate materials, tools and building techniques for this project.

 Spend Sukkot experiencing a deep connection with the holy Besh”t, the Maggid of Mezritch, the Toldot Ya’akov, and Rabbi Nachman of Breslev.
 If you are really quiet, you may hear Hershele of Ostropol cackling with glee as he comforts the afflicted and afflicts the comfortable.

-If you already own a Sukkkah frame, and are ready to upgrade your existing fabric walls and spend Sukkot with the Ba’al Shem and his holy disciples – you’ve come to the right place!
+If you already own a Sukkah frame, you’ve come to the right place!
+Upgrade your existing fabric walls, and spend Sukkot with the Ba’al Shem and his holy disciples!

 Panoramic Sukkah Wall Features

 - The image is printed floor-to-schach along the entire length of all four sukkah walls – for a truly immersive experience!
 If you prefer, you may add doors and windows for a small additional fee.

 - The Panoramic Sukkah Wall is printed on fabric that is semi-translucent.
 The sukkah illuminates in daylight, so its look and feel shift subtly as the sun moves through the sky!